OsloMet-OceanLab/underwater_event_dataset/Docs/installation.md

 ```

 ### Mavlink to ROS (MAVROS)
-To run the scripts converting mavlink messages to ROS messages.
+This package is needed to convert the mavlink messages to ROS messages.

 Condensed version based on [mavros installation instructions](https://github.com/mavlink/mavros/blob/master/mavros/README.md#installation)